ionic-enterprise/tutorials/docs/portals/training/web/02-initial-context.md

 import Admonition from '@theme/Admonition';

-The Portals library provides a way to set <a href="https://ionic.io/docs/portals/choosing-a-communication#initial-context" target="_blank">initial context</a> data for web apps within a Portal that is immediately available before rendering.
+The Portals library provides a way to set <a href="https://ionic.io/docs/portals/choosing-a-communication#initial-context" target="_blank">initial context</a> data that can be accessed by the presenting web app.

 In this step, you will use initial context to obtain session information to filter the list of Expenses.